Deck cadet

-A deck cadet or trainee navigational deck officer or nautical apprentice is an apprentice who has to learn the basic duties of a deck officer on board a ship.
+A deck cadet or trainee navigational deck officer or nautical apprentice is an apprentice who has the responsibility for the safe navigation including the basic duties of a deck officer on board a ship.
 The cadet has to complete the prescribed sea-time obtain a certificate of competency as officer in charge of a navigational watch.
-The cadet has to under go various training onboard and has to document those in training record book.
+The cadet has to undergo various training onboard and has to document those in training record book.
 They have to undergo various forms of training, watch-keeping with chief officer, at port with second mate and normal deck jobs with the Bosun.

 In the UK, it is possible to train as a deck cadet on a Foundation degree programme.